HughWarrington/SymPortal_wiki/The-SymPortal-logic.md

 Each _**analysis_type**_ has a name that is made up of the defining intragenomic variants.
 How each of these DIVs is named will be covered later, but the format of the _**analysis_type**_ name will be explained here.
 The DIVs in a _**analysis_type**_ name are listed in order of total abundance across all the _**clade_collection**_ objects the _**analysis_type**_ was found in.
 For example, a typical _**analysis_type**_ name might look like, C3-C3a-C3cc, where C3 is the most abundant sequence found and C3cc the least.
 In this example, C3 was the most abundant sequence (majSeq) of the three DIVs in each of the _**clade_collection**_ objects the _**analysis_type**_ was found in.
 In some cases, the most abundant DIV of a type might vary from _**clade_collection**_ to _**clade_collection**_.
 For example, let’s examine the _**analysis_type**_ C3/C3c-C3cc.
 This _**analysis_type**_ was found in 10 _**clade_collection**_ objects.
 In 7 of the _**clade_collection**_ objects, C3 was the most abundant sequence (majSeq) of the three DIVs.
 However, in 3 of the _**clade_collection**_ objects, C3c was the most abundant.
 This so-called co-dominance is denoted by the ‘/’.
 Co-dominant DIVs are always listed in the order of the number of _**clade_collection**_ objects they are the majSeq in.
 After the co-dominant sequences have been listed in a name, the other DIVs are listed in order of total abundance as described in the first naming example.

+# Appendix
+## A.1 Determining supported profiles
+Initial profiles are processed in order of length (the number of sequences they contain).
+Each unique profile is firstly checked to see how many _**clade_collection**_ objects it was found in.
+If it was found in >=4 _**clade_collection**_ objects, it is deemed supported.
+It is added to a list of supported profiles, each of which will become an instance of an _**analysis_type**_ (ITS2 type profile).
+If for all of the clade_collections in the analysis, all profiles of this length (n) are supported then the process continues with the next smallest profile (n-1).

+e.g. if initial profile C3-C3ab-C1c-C1cc-C3dv is found in 6 clade_collection objects, this profile will become an analysis_type.

+However, if there are profiles of length n, that have not been identified in a sufficient number of _**clade_collection**_ objects, profile collapse begins.
+Firstly, profiles of length n-1, where n is the current length of profile we are assessing, are tested to see if they contain the same sequences as the profiles of length n.
+If they do, and the majority sequences (most abundant sequence of the _**clade_collection**_ object) of the length n profiles are found in the n-1 profiles, the n profile is collapsed to the n-1 profile. _**clade_collection**_ objects associated with the the length n profiles are transferred to the n-1 profile.
+Essentially the length n profiles ceases to exist.

+e.g. if initial profiles C3-C3ab-C1c-C1cc-C3fg (found in 2 _**clade_collection**_ objects) and C3-C3ab-C1c-C1cc (found in 1 _**clade_collection**_ object) exist, the first profile, will be collapsed into the second.
+C3‑C3ab-C1c-C1cc-C3fg will cease to exist and C3-C3ab-C1c-C1cc will now be associated to 3 clade_collection objects.

+If after this process there are still length n profiles remaining that have not been associated to n-1 profiles, SymPortal will attempt to collapse these n length profiles into novel n-1 length profiles that can be derived from the subsets of the length n profiles themselves (the subset collapsed to must contain the majority sequence of the initial length n profile; the novel subsets must be found in at least two of the uncollapse length n profiles).